Sheryl Sandberg

-Sheryl Kara Sandberg (born August 28, 1969) is an American technology executive, philanthropist, and writer.
-Sandberg served as chief operating officer (COO) of Meta Platforms, a position from which she stepped down in August 2022.
-She is also the founder of LeanIn.Org.
-In 2008, she was made COO at Facebook, becoming the company's second-highest ranking official.
-In June 2012, she was elected to Facebook's board of directors, becoming the first woman to serve on its board.
-As head of the company's advertising business, Sandberg was credited for making the company profitable.
+Sheryl Kara Sandberg (born August 28, 1969) is an American technology executive, philanthropist and writer.
+She was the chief operating officer of Meta Platforms from 2008 to 2022 and the founder of LeanIn.Org.

+Sandberg is the first woman to have been elected to Facebook's board of directors.
+As head of the company's advertising business, Sandberg has been credited for making the company profitable.
 Prior to joining Facebook as its COO, Sandberg was vice president of global online sales and operations at Google and was involved in its philanthropic arm Google.org.
-Before that, Sandberg served as chief of staff for United States Secretary of the Treasury Lawrence Summers.
+Sandberg graduated from Harvard University, later serving as a research assistant to Lawrence Summers at the World Bank and subsequently his chief of staff when he became Bill Clinton's United States Secretary of the Treasury.

 In 2012, she was named in the Time 100, an annual list of the most influential people in the world.
 On Forbes Magazine's 2021 billionaires list, Sandberg is reported to have a net worth of US$1.7 billion, due to her stock holdings in Facebook and in other companies.
-In 2022, she announced she would be stepping down as Meta COO in the fall but that she would remain on its board.
+In 2022, she announced she would be stepping down from Meta in the fall but would remain on its board.
+In January 2024, she announced that she would not stand for re-election to the board in May 2024.

+As of July 2025, Sandberg's net worth is estimated to be $2.4 billion according to Forbes.

 Early life and education

-Sandberg was born in 1969 in Washington, D.C., to a Jewish family, the daughter of Adele (née Einhorn) and Joel Sandberg, and the oldest of three children.
-Her father is an ophthalmologist, and her mother was a college teacher of French language.
+Sandberg was born in 1969 in Washington, D.C. into a Jewish family.
+She is the eldest of three children, born to Adele (née Einhorn) and Joel Sandberg.
+Her father is an ophthalmologist, while her mother, a college professor of French, has roots tracing back to Belarus, as her grandparents were immigrants from there.

 Her family moved to North Miami Beach, Florida, when she was two years old.
 She attended North Miami Beach High School, from which she graduated in 1987 ranked ninth in her class.
 She was sophomore class president, became a member of the National Honor Society, and was on the senior class executive board.
 Sandberg taught aerobics in the 1980s while in high school.

 In 1987, Sandberg enrolled at Harvard College.
 She graduated in 1991 summa cum laude and Phi Beta Kappa with a Bachelor of Arts in economics and was awarded the John H. Williams Prize for the top graduating student in economics.
 While at Harvard, she co-founded an organization called Women in Economics and Government.
 She also met Professor Lawrence Summers, who became her mentor and thesis adviser.
 Summers recruited her to be his research assistant at the World Bank, where she worked for approximately one year on health projects in India dealing with leprosy, AIDS, and blindness.

 In 1993, she enrolled at Harvard Business School and in 1995 she earned her MBA, graduating with the highest distinction.
 In her first year of business school, she earned a fellowship.